loot/loot/docs/BUILD.MSVC.md

 These instructions were used to build LOOT using Microsoft Visual Studio 2012 and Microsoft Visual Studio Express 2013 for Desktop, though they should also apply to other versions of MSVC.

-LOOT's CMake configuration builds an executable that can be run on Windows XP, but this support has only been implemented for MSVC 2012 and 2013 - other versions may require editing of LOOT's `CMakeLists.txt` file.

 #### Boost

 ```